jared-hughes/defcpu/README.md

 To regenerate test files, first make sure defasm and golfc are installed by running `npm install`.

+Run `./make.sh apply` to ensure all test files are up to date.

+Run `./test.sh` to run all test files.
+Currently this only runs disassembly tests (integration is not yet automated).

+### Integration Tests

-The script `./build-elfs.sh` uses DefAssembler to make ELF files from the x86 asm in `sources/*.s`.
+The script `build-elfs.sh` uses DefAssembler to make ELF files from the x86 asm in `sources/*.s`.
 These are NOT checked into git because there's no point.
 DefAssembler is fast enough, and they're binary files.

-The script `./run-sources.sh` uses the code.golf servers to run the assembly and put the outputs in the `outputs` directory.
+The script `run-sources.sh` uses the code.golf servers to run the assembly and put the outputs in the `outputs` directory.
 Out of respect for the servers, these are checked into git and cached using the `sha256sum` of the sources as the sole cache key.

+### Disassembly Tests

+The script `gen-fuzz.sh` generates some of the files in `tests/disassembly/sources` which are essentially just fuzz tests.
+A bunch of random bytes from a given pool.

+The script `validate-sources.sh` takes the hexadecimal bytes on the left of each file in `tests/disassembly/sources`, puts them in an ELF file (with defasm), then disassembles them with `gdb` (I couldn't get `objdump` to work).
+If it is ran as `validate-sources.sh apply` (which is automatic from `./make.sh apply`), then the sources get overwritten with the disassembly, so the script essentially behaves as ensuring the disassembly on the right is up-to-date with the hex source on the left.

+The script `test-disassembly.sh` is automated testing.
+It hooks into `defcpu dis` to verify that DefCPU gives the same disassembly as `gdb`.

 ## Future correctness pass notes